StefanJelner/risland.js/README.md

 - Easy to learn.
 RIsland is no rocket science!
 - No featuritis!
 It does, what it does! (templating, event handling, state management, rendering and throttling)
 - Reactive pattern (with a safely encapsulated, immutable state pattern well known from other libraries).
-- Clearer separation of concerns (logic, data, representation, HTML, CSS, JS)
+- Clearer separation of concerns (logic, data, representation, events, HTML, CSS, JS)
 - Uses event delegation for making event handling much simpler and faster.
 (It is not necessary to add event listeners again and again.)
 - [squirrelly](https://github.com/squirrellyjs/squirrelly) templates can be placed in modern `template` tags or `script` tags with `type="text/html"`.
 (Unlike in template strings, HTML syntax highlighting still works in editors.)
 Besides [squirrelly](https://github.com/squirrellyjs/squirrelly) partials can be provided for modularization and reusability.
 - Gives the option to use event throttling (milliseconds or request animation frame) to optimize the application.